-Getting to Paris by Ferry
+Getting to Paris by ferry from the UK

 Map: crossings from the UK in the direction of Paris.